 Computational models to simulate fluid flow phenomena in three dimensions generally start by solving the continuity equation and Navier-Stokes equations for incompressible Newtonian fluids, which are based on conserving mass (one equation) and momentum (three equations) at every point in a computational domain.
 This yields the pressure and velocity components at every point in the domain.
-The domain is discretized into small computational cells which should exactly match the true shape of the flow region of the process, in this case the nozzle and liquid pool of the continuous casting mold and upper strand.
-When this is performed with a sufficiently-refined grid to directly capture the details of the transient fluid flow pattern, this is called "direct numerical simulation".
-Because this generally leads to excessive execution times, the computational grid is generally coarsened, and a "subgrid model" is used to account for the effects of turbulence which occur at time and length scales smaller than an individual computational volume.
-This paper contains many examples using this method, which is called "Large Eddy Simulation" $^{[3,4]}$ .
-To achieve even more efficient computation on coarse grids or meshes, the effects of turbulence can be treated as an aritificial increase in the fluid visocisty, which is determined by solving additional transport equations for the time-averaged flow pattern.
-The most popular of these Reynold's Averaged Navier Stokes or "RANS" methods is the k- $\epsilon$ turbulence model, which solves two additional transport equations for the turbulent kinetic energy, k, and its dissipation, $\epsilon$ [5].
-The relative advantages and accuracies of these approaches for continuous casting are compared elsewhere $^{[5,6]}$ .
+The domain is discretized into small computational cells, which should exactly match the true shape of the flow region of the process, in this case the nozzle and liquid pool of the continuous casting mold and upper strand.
+When this is performed with a sufficiently refined grid to directly capture the details of the transient fluid flow pattern, this is called "direct numerical simulation."
+Because this generally leads to excessive execution times, the computational grid is generally coarsened, and a "subarid scale model" is used to account for the effects of turbulence that occur at time and length scales smaller than an individual computational volume.
+This paper contains many examples using this method, which is called "large eddy simulation."
+3-4 To achieve even more efficient computation on coarse grids or meshes, the effects of turbulence can be treated as an artificial increase in the fluid viscosity, which is determined by solving additional transport equations for the time-averaged flow pattern.
+The most popular of these Reynolds Averaged Navier Stokes, or "RANS," methods is the k- $\varepsilon$ turbulence model, which solves two additional transport equations for the turbulent kinetic energy, k, and its dissipation, $\varepsilon$ .
+The relative advantages and accuracies of these approaches for continuous casting are compared elsewhere.5-6

-Unless solidification is modeled together with the flow, then the shape of the liquid domain must be obtained through other means (such as a heat conduction model of shell solidification - $CON1D^{[7]}$ ).
-In addition, flow through the boundaries of this domain must be imposed to satisfy the solidification rate, by specifying fixed velocity boundary conditions at the walls, as explained elsewhere [3].
-When course-grid RANS models are used, the thin boundary layer of the liquid is smaller than the computational cells at the walls, so are taken into account using "turbulent wall functions", [6].
+Unless solidification is modeled together with the flow, then the shape of the liquid domain must be obtained through other means (such as a heat conduction model of shell solidification - $CON1D^7$ ).
+In addition, flow through the boundaries of this domain must be imposed to satisfy the solidification rate, by specifying fixed velocity boundary conditions at the walls, as explained elsewhere.
+When course-grid RANS models are used, the thin boundary layer of the liquid is smaller than the computational cells at the walls, so they are taken into account using "turbulent wall functions."

-To obtain accurate flow solutions, it is often necessary to couple the flow equations together with simultaneous solution of other equations, in order to incorporate other phenomena [9] such as gas injection, or electromagnetic stirring / braking.
+To obtain accurate flow solutions, it is often necessary to couple the flow equations together with simultaneous solution of other equations, in order to incorporate other phenomena, such as gas injection or electromagnetic stirring/braking.
 For example, when a significant amount of gas is injected with the steel, its buoyancy requires a multiphase model.
-Many different computational approaches are possible to simulate this behavior [9].
-Ultimately, it is of crucial importance to validate the flow model predictions through comparison with measurements as much as possible, such as PIV measurements in water models [10].
+Many different computational approaches are possible to simulate this behavior.
+Ultimately, it is of crucial importance to validate the flow model predictions through comparison with measurements as much as possible, such as PIV measurements in water models.